 - Pick backup executor – If your executor can’t or won’t serve as the executor, you should have a backup selected.

 - Pick somebody your age or younger – You want to try to make sure that when you died, your executor is still alive and in good health.

 - Find a person that lives close to you – While this is not required, it will save time and expenses if they need to meet with lawyers or appear in court.

 - Trustworthiness is the most important quality for an executor, not experience – You don’t need any special knowledge, training or experience to be an executor – just pick a person you trust completely.

 What If You Die Without a Will in Dallas?

 Many people die without a will in Dallas.
 If you have no spouse or children, your assets will go to your parents.
 If you are married, they will go to your spouse and children

 A Probate Court judge will determine how your property should be divided.
 In this case, perhaps your last wishes may not be carried out.
 A will can prevent this from happening and make sure that you determine your beneficiaries and who inherits your property.

 Contact an Experienced Dallas Probate Attorney

 Wills let you to assert control over the distribution of your assets upon your death and, more importantly, who will take care of your children when you are gone.
 To start planning for tomorrow, contact our Dallas probate attorneys.
-At Michael P. Fleming & Associates, P.C., we can help you create a will in Dallas that is enforceable and will truly reflect your wishes.
+At Fleming Law, P.C., we can help you create a will in Dallas that is enforceable and will truly reflect your wishes.
 Contact us now to schedule a free and confidential meeting with one of our attorneys today.